-- 5. This Court has subject matter jurisdiction over this action pursuant to 28 U.S.C. § 1332.
-There is complete diversity of citizenship between Plaintiff, a Maryland citizen with its principal place of business in Maryland, and the Defendants, who are incorporated in Connecticut with their principal place of business and headquarters in Connecticut.
+5. This Court has subject matter jurisdiction over this action pursuant to 28 U.S.C. § 1332.
+There is complete diversity of citizenship between Plaintiffs, who are both California corporations with their principal places of business and headquarters in California, and Defendants who are both incorporated in Connecticut where their principal places of business and headquarters are located.
 Further, the amount in controversy necessary for diversity jurisdiction over a declaratory judgment action is measured by the value of the alleged business losses.
 Id. § 1332(a).
-Plaintiff has suffered business losses in an amount greater than \$150,000.00. - 6.
-This Court has personal jurisdiction over Defendants Hartford, Hartford Financial and Marine.
-Defendants' headquarters and principal place of business are located within the State of Connecticut.
-Defendants are subject to general personal jurisdiction of this Court. - 7.
-Venue is proper in this district pursuant to 28 U.S.C. § 1391(b)(1) because Defendants are residents of this District, because Defendants transact business in this District and because a substantial part of the events giving rise to this claim, including drafting of Defendants' insurance policy language, occurred in this District.
+Plaintiffs have suffered business losses in an amount grater thabn \$150,000.00.

+6. This Court has personal jurisdiction over Defendants Hartford and Sentinel.
+Defendants' headquarters and principal places of business are located within the State of Connecticut.
+Accordingly, Defendants are subject to general personal jurisdiction of this Court.

+7. Venue is proper in this district pursuant to 28 U.S.C. § 1391(b)(1) because Defendants are residents of this District, because Defendants transact business in this District and because a substantial part of the events giving rise to this claim, including drafting of Defendants' insurance policy language, occurred in this District.